n1kk/rehype-mdsvex-image-autoimport/README.md

 Rehype plugin for MDSveX to automatically turn your markdown images to local imports.

 By default, it imports only images that are not web links (starts with `http(s)`) and if the file exist locally relatively to the document.
 But you can override resolving logic.
+Works with [`vite-imagetools`](https://github.com/JonasKruckenberg/imagetools) and frontmatter.

 This package is an ES Module.